Shedou/chimbalix-snapshot/README.md

 chimbalix-snapshot
 ===================

-Program for creating a live-CD from Chimbalix Linux running system
+Program for creating a live-CD from Chimbalix running system

 chimbalix-snapshot based on mx-snapshot, original project: